1Deterministic/1D-Sync/README.md

 * `chmod +x /path/to/executable/1dsync.exe`

-Edit the file `Config/config.json`, changing the values on the right according to your preferences. **All the following options are required and must be filled**:
+Edit the file `Config/config.json`, changing the values on the right according to your preferences. **All the following options are required and must be filled.
+The values must be between quotes**:

 * `check_cooldown`: numerical value, in hours, between synchronization attempts.